-Argh tootled and beeped, instructions for landing scrolling across the screen.
-Hobbie turned the nose of his fighter towards the cruiser, and began his approach to its main hangar.
+Argh tootled and beeped, and then instructions for landing scrolled across the screen.
+Hobbie turned the nose of his fighter towards the cruiser and began his approach to its main hangar.
 Ecla leaned heavily against him, and he couldn't tell if she was still awake or not.
-All he knew was that his legs had gone pretty numb from lack of movement over the last hour, and he was looking forward to stretching them out.
+All he knew was that his legs had gone pretty numb from lack of movement, and he was looking forward to stretching them out.
 Although, he realized with a touch of embarrassment, he didn't really want to separate himself from Ecla.

-He tried to push that thought aside and keep his eye on the hangar as it loomed up before him.
+He tried to push that thought aside and keep his eyes on the hangar as it loomed up before him.
 The small fighter passed through the magnetic containment field, and Hobbie cut in his repulsors, decreasing the power to the three remaining engines.
-He hovered for a moment, making sure the repulsor coils were still in working order, then moved slowly forward, towards the area set aside for him.
-A tech on the left side waved glowing sticks, directing him to his landing spot.
-There were emergency personnel spread throughout the hangar, waiting for the two stragglers and the obviously impaired craft.
+He hovered for a moment, making sure the repulsor coils were still in working order, and then moved slowly forward towards the area set aside for him.
+A tech on the left side waved glowing batons, directing him to his landing spot.
+There were emergency personnel spread throughout the hangar, waiting for the two latecomers and the obviously impaired craft.

 Hobbie pulled off his helmet and let it drop towards his feet.
 He placed a hand on either side of the cockpit and levered himself up.
 Although a little unsteady, his legs took his weight.
 He inhaled a deep breath and clambered over the side and down the ladder, every step tingling agony as the circulation started to return.

-Wedge and Tycho were waiting for him, arms folded across their chests.
+Wedge and Tycho were waiting for him, arms folded across their chests, obviously upset.

 "Upset?
 Of course I'm upset!"
-Rozrrom thundered, his voice magnified and echoed a dozen times by the acoustics of the cave-office.
+Rozrrom thundered, his voice magnified and echoed a dozen times by the acoustics of his cave-office.
 Larrdin sank a little lower into his seat.

-"If you value your life, you will not complete that sentence."
-Rozrrom held up a weary hand, then blew out a long sigh.
+"If you value your life, you won't complete that sentence."
+Rozrrom held up a weary hand before blowing out a long sigh.
 "We were going to get them this time, Gherr.
 This was supposed to be the day Iwiped out Rogue Squadron.
 Why didn't that happen, hmm?
 Tell me why that didn't happen."

 "Don't make me kill you instead, Gherr," Rozrrom warned sternly.
-He picked up a knife that had been sitting on his desk, the very one that Rends had been forced to sever his own ear with.
+He picked up a knife that had been sitting on his desk, the very one that Rends had been forced to sever his own ear with weeks before.
 It was still crusted with blood.

 "Sir, I don't know why you didn't get to crush Rogue Squadron," he finally said.
 If Rozrrom really had his heart set on killing him, nothing he said now would prevent that.

 "Finally, an honest answer," Rozrrom replied, stabbing the point of the blade into the surface of his desk.
 "I'm not sure I know what happened, either.
-There was obviously at least one team on the ground, which caused considerable damage to the base, but without significant military losses.
+There was obviously at least one team on the ground that I didn't know about, which caused considerable damage to the base, but without significant military losses.
 My guess is that they would have been much more of a hindrance if given more time.
 It was also obvious that the fleet hoped, as our spy told us, to catch us off guard here.
 Hmm..."